This fact sheet outlines how the Aged Care Quality and Safety Commission supports providers to resolve complaints.

 • empowers the provider to consider the complaint issues and develop sustainable and effective local solutions

-• provides the opportunity to reach the best outcome for the person receiving aged care and the service
+• provides the opportunity to reach the best outcome for the consumer and the service

-• maintains and can strengthen relationships between the service, complainants and people receiving aged care, and supports continuous improvement, by enabling the provider to use the lessons from the complaint to improve care.
+• maintains and can strengthen relationships between the service, complainants and consumers, and supports continuous improvement, by enabling the provider to use the lessons from the complaint to improve care.

 When do we select provider resolution?